The page has been translated by Gen AI.

 Applied value1.501.351.201.10

-• Application Load Correction Application load correction is a correction value considered to account for cases where batch jobs run simultaneously during peak times for online operations.
+• Application Load Compensation Application load correction is a correction factor that takes into account cases where batch jobs, etc., occur simultaneously during peak times when online tasks are performed.
 When additional tasks are performed beyond the designated online work (such as batch tasks like reporting or backup, or when using external systems), the required processing capacity must be adjusted accordingly.
-Therefore, this application load correction is applied according to the proportion of batch workload occurrences.
-As shown in the table below, when there are many additional tasks such as batch jobs, the maximum value of 2.2 can be applied; when there are no additional tasks such as batch jobs besides online transactions, the minimum value of 1.3 can be applied, and a typical value of 1.7 can be used.
+Therefore, this application load adjustment is applied based on the proportion of batch job occurrences.
+As shown in the table below, when there are many additional tasks such as batch jobs, you can apply up to the maximum of 2.2; when there are no additional tasks like batch jobs beyond online transactions, you can apply down to the minimum of 1.3, and a typical value of 1.7 can be used.

 Award1.9 ~ 2.2When many additional tasks such as batch jobs are performed.